 Homa Bay County in the former Nyanza Province of Kenya is characterized by high unintended teenage pregnancy rates.
 Despite a policy that allows teenage mothers to return to school, the County has a high female school dropout rate.
 Past research in the region has highlighted three main hurdles:

-- Teenage mothers, their parents, and their communities are unaware of the rights of teen mothers to return to school
+- Teenage mothers, their parents, and their communities are unaware of the rights of teen mothers to return to school; and

 - Ministries of Education have neglected to monitor the school re-entry of teen mothers.